sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="./demo/gifs/quiver.gif"/>
 </p>

-To use the package `tikz-cd`, you need to include the following into your header:
+To use the package `tikz-cd`, you need to include the following in your header:

 ```latex
 % quiver style